-The key to detecting melanoma is by finding a new mole on the skin or noticing a change in size, shape or color of an existing mole or noticing skin changes such as a change in a freckle or change in skin pigmentation.
+The key to detecting melanoma is by finding a new mole on the skin, noticing a change in size, shape or color of an existing mole or noticing skin changes such as a change in a freckle or change in skin pigmentation.
 Another key sign is if a mole on your body looks different to others on your skin.

 A useful technique to detect melanoma is the ABCDE technique:

 - Asymmetry: the outline of one half of the mole is different to the other.

 - Borders: the edges are uneven, ill-defined or irregular.

 - Color: the color is uneven and can include black, brown and cinnamon-colored shades.